AndrewKorchemniy/Inventory-Management-System/docs/user-stories.md

 As an inventory manager, I shall use an access key and inventory id to authorize myself with the application and securly connect.

-As an inventory manager, I shall view all available usernames upon accessing the inventory to chose the appropriate username to track who accesses the inventory.
+As an inventory manager, I shall view all available usernames upon accessing the inventory to chose the appropriate username and track who accesses the inventory.

 As an inventory manager, I shall create usernames to track who accesses the inventory.